Skip to content

 Includes extracted eval setup.

-"LLM evaluations drive which models get deployed, which safety standards get adopted, and which research conclusions get published."
+"LLM evaluations drive which models get deployed, what safety standards get adopted, which research conclusions get published, and how projections of AI's labor-market impact get made."

 Quality Controls